 Before working with Amantani, Saturnina Cachahuallpa sold medicinal herbs in Cusco, as well as working for spells on the improvement of the road between Cusco and Ccorca.
 Saturnina started working with Amantani in 2009 and has grown into her role as lead cook and hostess of the Amantani kitchen, which - thanks to her hospitality - is a regular hangout spot for team members and students alike!

-Alioska, Office Assistant
+Alioska, Administration Assistant